Agadir and Taghazout holidays

 What's the nightlife like in Agadir and Taghazout?

 Agadir offers a vibrant nightlife with beachfront bars, nightclubs, and casino entertainment.
-Taghazout is more laid-back, with beach bars and cafes.
-Many resorts host evening entertainment programmes.
-For a cultural experience, we recommend attending a traditional Moroccan music performance.
+You'll find most venues along the promenade and in the tourist zone.
+Taghazout has a more laid-back scene with beach bars and cafes.
+Many resorts in both areas provide evening entertainment programs for a relaxing night in.

-Where can I try local food in Agadir and Taghazout cuisine?
+Where can I try local food in Agadir and Taghazout?

 What should I wear in Taghazout?